The contraceptive injection is used to prevent pregnancy. It contains a hormone and lasts for up to 3 months.

 The injected hormone stops your body from releasing eggs from your ovaries.

-The injection also thickens the fluid at the entrance to the uterus (womb), which stops sperm from entering.
+The injection thickens the fluid at the entrance to the uterus (womb), which stops sperm from entering.
 It also thins the lining of the uterus, making it difficult for a fertilised egg to attach and develop.

 How well does the contraceptive injection work?